 Cisco 730 Headset

-This premium on-ear headset is developed for use inside and outside work, featuring adaptive noise cancellation, a beam forming mic array for the best possible call quality and all day comfort.
+This premium on-ear headset is developed for use inside and outside work, featuring adaptive noise cancellation, a beam forming mic array for the best possible call quality with all day comfort.

 Supporting Designer to Naoki Shimada, Lead.